vitaliy-art/tarantoolscript/README.md

 return ____exports
 ```

-Of course, to use `luatest` package or other packages which not includes into Tarantool default build, you need to install them with [tt rocks](https://www.tarantool.io/en/doc/latest/reference/tooling/tt_cli/rocks/) command.
+Of course, to use `luatest` package or other packages which not included into Tarantool default build, you need to install them with [tt rocks](https://www.tarantool.io/en/doc/latest/reference/tooling/tt_cli/rocks/) command.

 ## More usage examples